cemachelen/LFRic_container/README.md

 ## 9 Run executable
 This is run insider the container on the command line and uses the MPI runtime libraries built into in the container.
 ### gungho

+if this is crazy slow on ARCHER2 run without MPI
 ```
 cd example
 mpiexec -np 6 ../bin/gungho configuration.nml